 806.8.4.3.2 Mulching and Crimping

 Application of mulch without seed may be used as a temporary best management practice if approved by the engineer.
 This temporary stabilization practice is most applicable in late fall or early winter when grass seed would have little or no opportunity to germinate.
-Straw mulch should be applied with a mulch blower, or by hand, and must be anchored (crimped) immediately after spreading to prevent windblow.
+Straw mulch should be applied with a mulch blower, or by hand, and must be anchored (crimped or otherwise tackified) immediately after spreading to prevent windblow.
 Application rates will vary based on the percent slope.
 Bark mulch and/or wood chips do not require crimping.
 The engineer will determine whether or not the wood chip mulch may remain in place, be cultivated or be modified for permanent seeding.

 806.8.4.3.3 Temporary Berms — Erosion Control